 - Spiritual Invincibility - Rare pickup that grants 30 seconds of temporary invincibility while slowing enemies and projectiles down to a crawl.

-- Mortal Wound - Rare pickup (that can only be found in Medium difficulty and easier) that can only be acquired randomly by killing enemies with the Knife and with standard Tek Bow arrows.
-Fully heals Turok (if necessary) and increases the full health maximum by +5% (up to +20%).
+- Mortal Wound - Only found in the Easy and Medium difficulties.
+Rare pickup acquired randomly by killing enemies with the Knife and with standard Tek Bow arrows.
+Fully heals Turok and increases the full health maximum by +5%, up to +20%.

 - The Hub Ruins